What If We Wrote the Constitution Today?

 As the world’s oldest written constitution, the U.S. Constitution has been remarkably resilient.
 For more than 230 years, it has provided the foundation for America’s economic prosperity, political stability, and democratic debate.
 But during the past two centuries, changes in politics, technology, and values have led many to assume that if Americans set out to write a new Constitution today, the document would be quite different.
 To find out what a new Constitution might look like, my colleagues and I at the National Constitution Center recently asked three teams of scholars—conservative, progressive, and libertarian—to draft new Constitutions for the United States of America in 2020 from scratch.

 The results surprised us.
-As expected, each of the three teams highlight different values: The team of conservatives emphasizes Madisonian deliberation; the progressives, democracy and equality; and the libertarians, unsurprisingly, liberty.
+As expected, each of the three teams highlights different values: The team of conservatives emphasizes Madisonian deliberation; the progressives, democracy and equality; and the libertarians, unsurprisingly, liberty.
 But when the groups delivered their Constitutions—which are published here—all three proposed to reform the current Constitution rather than abolish it.

 From the October 2020 issue: The flawed genius of the Constitution